Meena (Malayalam actress)

-Mary Joseph, famously known as Meena (22 April 1941 – 17 September 1997), was an Indian actress.
+Mary Joseph, known professionally as Meena (22 April 1941 – 17 September 1997), was an Indian actress.
 She primarily appeared in Malayalam movies.
 She died on 17 September 1997 due to a cardiac arrest.

 Early life

-Meena (Mary Joseph) was the eighth child in a Marthoma Syrian Christian family from kumarapuram-haripad, in Alappuzha.
+Meena (Mary Joseph) was the eighth child in a Mar Thoma Syrian Christian family from Kumarapuram-Haripad, in Alappuzha.
 Born on 22 April 1941 to Koyikkaleth Itty Cheria Eapen and his wife, Eleyamma Eapen, she began her early career in theatre in Kalanilayam and Geetha Arts Club.
-Her film debut in Malayalam was in Kudumbini.
+Kudumbini (1964) was her Malayalam film debut.

 Personal life

 She was married to K.K.
 Joseph.
 She died on 17 September 1997 on the set of Anjara Kalyanam.